doseyg/ioc-hunt/doc/Database.md

 Right click on databases and choose new database.

-Name it "IOC-Hunt". under Options set Containment to partial, then click OK to create it.
+Name it "ioc-hunt". under Options set Containment to partial, then click OK to create it.

 ## Table Creation